How to Plan a Road Trip – The Definitive Guide 2023

 3. Gas

 Portable gas bottles used for cooking need storage in a safe, vertical position and ideally are sited externally on the vehicle.
-We have two gas bottles that sit on stands at the rear of the vehicle.
+We have two gas bottles on stands at the rear of the vehicle.

 4. Refrigeration